abmes/UnityExtensions/readme.md

 just like in Castle.Windsor

 A few things you should know when using the EnableDecoration() extension method:
 * The order is important.
-The first registration is used to satisfy the dependency if it has a dependency on the same interface the next registration is used to satisfy it.
+The first registration is used to satisfy the dependency.
+If it has a dependency on the same interface the next registration is used to satisfy it.
 * The decoration works only for registrations without a name
 * A type in the decorator chain can have other dependencies and they will be satisfied by the container
 * You can include a RegisterTypeByFactoryFunc in the decorator chain
-* **Very Important** You must use the container returned by .EnableDecoration() for this extension to work.
+* **Very Important**.
+You must use the container returned by .EnableDecoration() for this extension to work.
 You should forget about the original container after you call .EnableDecoration().
 We suggest doing something like
 ```c#
 var container = new UnityContainer().EnableDecoration();
 container.RegisterType<IFoo, Foo>();